Frequently Asked Questions

 Some labors prove to be longer or harder than anticipated and you may change your mind about having an epidural.
 Some women simply want an epidural for their birth experience and plan on it from the beginning.
 In either event this option is available across the street at Danbury Hospital.
 Your midwife will be with you, admit you to the hospital and order the epidural.
 She will then continue to manage your labor and birth.

-We offer free, thirty minute, individualized tours for families that are considering the center.
-This “meet and greet” is a great time to come see the center, speak with a midwife and get a feel for whether this is a good “fit” for you.
+We offer free, thirty minute, individualized consultation for families that are considering the center.
+This “meet and greet” is a great time to speak with a midwife and get a feel for whether this is a good “fit” for you.
 There is never any pressure during the visit.
 We want you to decide for yourselves whether you’d like to receive care here with us.
+We also have a virtual tour available here.
 You may make this appointment for regular office hours by calling us at 203-748-6000 or complete our form here.

 Absolutely!!
 We provide full scope gynecology care for women from their teens through menopause.
 We can do your annual exam, perform pap smears, breast exams, order testing, help you with family planning and birth control plus a whole lot more.
 Care for you can begin with gynecology care or can be a continuation of your care with us after you deliver.